jsartisan/react-native-magnus/docs/content/docs/button/index.md

 Button is a wrapper around `<TouchableOpaicty />` or `<TouchableNativeFeedback />` of react-native.
 It accepts all props supported by them.
 On iOs, Button renders to TouchableOpaicty and on Android, it renders to TouchableNativeFeedback.

 [[warning]]
 | Button won't work with expo 38.
-This is because we moved to `Pressable` component and Pressable is not available in Expo yet, because expo does not support React Native v0.63.
-So we recommend using magnus version 1.0.40 till expo rolls out support for Pressable component.
+This is because we moved to `Pressable` component and Pressable is not available in Expo 38, because expo does not support React Native v0.63.
+So we recommend using magnus version 1.0.40 for expo versions <= 38.

 ## Example #1